Kkelly22/Kkelly22.github.io/_posts/2019-10-13-bootstrap_fundamentals.markdown

 <Link to='/find'>Find Wedding</Link>
 ```

-In order to turn this into a button with down capability, I implement the following:
+In order to turn this into a button with dropdown capability, I implement the following:

 ```
 <div class="dropdown">